iam-rakibullah/CSE423/README.md

 # CSE423
-In this file all of the lab solution is here.
-Summer-2023
+In this file CSE423 (Computer Graphics) lab project.

+To run this, your local environment should install pip install pyOpenG pip install numpy pip install glut